Compare vCore and DTU-based purchasing models of Azure SQL Database

 By default, seven days of automated backups of your databases are copied to a storage account.
 This storage is used by full backups, differential backups, and transaction log backups.
 The size of differential and transaction log backups depends on the rate of change of the database.
 A minimum storage amount equal to 100 percent of the maximum data size for the database is provided at no extra charge.
 Additional consumption of backup storage is charged in GB per month.

-For more information about storage prices, see the pricing page.
+For more information about storage prices, see Azure SQL Database pricing.

 Frequently asked questions (FAQs)